CHAPTER 24.05: GENERAL PROVISIONS

 For the purposes of this title, the following definitions of terms used shall apply in all cases, unless otherwise stated:

-“Animal care manager” means the person appointed by the borough manager who has the responsibility for planning and directing animal care and regulation activities and through the chief animal care and regulation officer, enforcing the provisions of this title for the control of and care of animals within the borough.
+• “Animal care director” means the person appointed by the borough manager who has the responsibility for planning and directing animal care and regulation activities and, through the chief animal care and regulation officer, enforcing the provisions of this title for the control of and care of animals within the borough.
+The animal care director shall have all the same authority granted under this title as the chief animal care and regulation officer.

-“Chief animal care and regulation officer” means the person who has the responsibility for enforcing the provisions of this title governing the control of and care of animals within the borough, and who works under the supervision of the animal care manager.
+• “Chief animal care and regulation officer” means the person who has the responsibility for enforcing the provisions of this title governing the control of and care of animals within the borough, and who works under the supervision of the animal care director.

 (1) when the animal is on private property, it cannot travel off the private property including onto any public easement on the property; or